uccser/cs-field-guide/text/en/chapters/algorithms.md

 Merge sort is used to merge these small sequences into larger ones to take advantage of the better upper bound on algorithm cost for large data sets.

 {panel type="curiosity" summary="Why are there so many different programming languages?"}
-So if we know how to define an algorithm, why are thereso many programming languages?
+So if we know how to define an algorithm, why are there so many programming languages?
 Programming languages are often created or adapted to express algorithms clearly for a specific problem domain.
 For example, it is easier to read mathematical algorithms in Python than Scratch.
 Similarly, data flow algorithms are clearer in visual programming languages like LabVIEW than Python.